 What does the application process look like when applying for an accelerated life insurance policy?

 With accelerated underwriting, your life insurance approval can be as quick as 24 hours.
-Contrast that with more traditional underwriting, requiring a medical exam, which takes 27 days on average.
+Compare that with more traditional underwriting, which requires a medical exam that takes an average of 27 days.

-The Primary end goal of accelerated underwriting is to get a policy in the hand of the consumer quicker, while also increasing the satisfaction of the consumer and meeting their expectations.
+The primary end goal of accelerated underwriting is to get a policy in the consumer’s hands quicker while increasing the consumer’s satisfaction and meeting their expectations.
 Source.